Georgios Plionis was a legendary Greek pilot who flew 167 successful missions in World War II and Korea.

 Before boarding the warplane, his dog, Max, was barking constantly and biting his uniform, trying to prevent him from climbing in.
 The Greek pilot tried to chase him away, but Max insisted.
 The dog looked incredibly anxious.

 During the flight, and while Plionis was quite high in the sky, the weather changed abruptly.
-Rain, low clouds and limited visibility brought the Greek pilot in a state of grave danger.
+Rain, low clouds, and limited visibility put the Greek pilot in a state of grave danger.

 The situation worsened when a reconnaissance flare exploded inside his aircraft, causing a fire in the cockpit.

-The Greek pilot was forced to ditch his Hurricane into the sea, where he was in danger of dying for the second time.
-For at least half an hour he struggled with the stormy Mediterranean waves.
+The Greek pilot was forced to ditch his Hurricane in the sea where he was in danger of dying.
+For at least half an hour, he struggled with the stormy Mediterranean waves.

 Luckily for him, an Allied warplane spotted his Hurricane and rescued him.

 The second time Plionis came close to death was on June 30, 1944.
 This time, he was flying a British Spitfire on an escort mission.

 Suddenly, the engine failed, and he was forced to abandon mission and fall into the sea, once again.
 This time, the sea was calm and his rescue from an Allied ship was immediate.